Zaki Afzal PT, DPT, OCS, FAAOMPT(c), CSCS, USAW

 Chris Allen PT, DSc, OCS, FAAOMPT

-Chris Allen is an Associate Professor with Baylor University Graduate School and is the Senior faculty member for the Army-Baylor University Doctoral Fellowship in Orthopaedic Manual Physical Therapy located at Brooke Army Medical Center in San Antonio, Texas.
+Chris Allen is an Associate Professor with the College of Allied Health Sciences at the University of Cincinnati.
 Dr. Allen has several grant-funded projects investigating the effectiveness of physical therapy for the management of knee OA and the impact on long-term activity levels.
 He is also involved in research on the motor learning and training for physical therapists learning manual physical therapy skills.
 His earned professional degrees include a Doctor of Physical Therapy from Baylor University, and a Doctor of Science in Physical Therapy from Baylor University.
 He is board certified in Orthopaedics, he is fellowship trained in manual physical therapy, and is a Fellow of the American Academy of Orthopaedic Manual Physical Therapists.

 Cora Aytona PT, DPT, OCS, Dip.
 MDT, FAAOMPT